kenhkan/angular-curve/README.md

 ## Installation

+This is simply a boilerplate. `git clone` or `git remote add` this to continue.
+And then:

 1. I assume you have [Node.js/NPM](http://nodejs.org/)
 2. You need [Grunt](http://gruntjs.com/): `npm install -g grunt-cli`
 3. Install Pygments so that [Docker](https://github.com/jbt/docker) can